 It is a fact that windows will allow up to 35% heat gain on hot summer days.
 There are many other benefits to Solar Film on the windows.

-Not only will the Solar Film help reduce the internal temperature in the home, the film will also improve the lifespan of carpets and the furniture in the home.
+Not only will the Solar Film help reduce the internal temperature in the home, but the film will also improve the lifespan of carpets and the furniture in the home.
 Rember the suns rays deteriorate the lifespan of any furniture including leather and fabric.

 Solar Shield products are available in different grades of solar reduction from 45% to 90%.
-The higher the value the better the energy saving.
+The higher the value, the better the energy saving.

-To reduce heat and still keep the view from the home install solar film.
+To reduce heat and still keep the view from the home, install solar film.